top of page

 • observation in class or during break

-• help taking part in class activities
+• help with taking part in class activities

 • extra encouragement in their learning, for example, to ask questions or to try something they find difficult